 While many indices include something like “happiness” in their name (The Happiness Index, Gross National Happiness, Gross National Well-being, etc), showing a growing interest in measures of wellbeing, they tend to include both subjective results and objective data such as GDP per capita, life expectancy, etc. Including various components introduces the issue of how to weight them, particularly since weighting tends to heavily impact the levels and rankings of indices, and as such they necessarily reflect the preference of the designer.

-Barrington-Leigh and Escande (2018) and Barrington-Leigh (2016) are critical of using this kind of index with weights that are essentially random, and more importantly unaccountable to anything.
+Christopher Barrington-Leigh and Escande (2018) and Christopher Barrington-Leigh (2016) are critical of using this kind of index with weights that are essentially random, and more importantly unaccountable to anything.

 All that said, one often hears the term happiness index used to refer to a non-index life satisfaction or other cognitive evaluation of life.
 In this context, “index” is a misnomer, and is just used to mean “measure”.

-Although answers to cognitive evaluation of life questions are indeed conditioned by culture, personality, past experience, and knowledge, the available data from more than 140 countries show that differences of subjective life evaluations among individuals and across nations are largely explicable by the same life circumstances and in similar ways, across the globe (Helliwell and Barrington-Leigh, 2010).
+Although answers to cognitive evaluation of life questions are indeed conditioned by culture, personality, past experience, and knowledge, the available data from more than 140 countries show that differences of subjective life evaluations among individuals and across nations are largely explicable by the same life circumstances and in similar ways, across the globe (J. F. Helliwell and C. P. Barrington-Leigh, 2010).
 It appears that this kind of subjective wellbeing is tapping into something universal.